apecloud/kubeblocks/docs/user_docs/api-reference/apps.md

 </em>
 </td>
 <td>
-<p>Component replicas, use default value in ClusterDefinition spec. if not specified.</p>
+<p>Component replicas.
+The default value is used in ClusterDefinition spec if not specified.</p>
 </td>
 </tr>
 <tr>